 Daimler

-Daimler was purchased outright by Jaguar in 1960, mainly because Jaguar needed to find larger premises and were continually being offered incentives by the government to move out of Coventry to an area having an unemployment problem, but Sir William Lyons was determined to stay put.
-The purchase added one million square feet of factory space.
-The Daimler SP250 was carried on with , along with the larger Daimler V8 engine.
-Eventually all Daimler cars were all based on the Jaguar range, but with different specifications.
-Jaguar later on became part of BMC (British Motor Corporation), and was eventually taken over by Ford in 1990.
+Daimler was purchased outright by Jaguar in 1960, mainly because Jaguar needed to find larger premises and were continually being offered incentives by the government to move out of Coventry to an area having an unemployment problem, but Sir William Lyons was determined to stay put in Coventry.
+The purchase of Daimler added one million square feet of factory space.
+The Daimler SP250 was carried on with, alongside the larger Daimler V8 engine.
+Eventually all the Daimlers were all based on the Jaguar range, but with different specifications.
+During 1966 Jaguar became part of BMC (British Motor Corporation), and the Jaguar /Daimler side was eventually purchased by Ford in 1990 for $2.5 billion, possibly a mistake in hindsight as Ford pumped in huge investment, and had losses for years before selling out to Tata Motors 19 years later for less.